 The name must be different from any other company name already registered in Spain.
-You can provide us with some name options.
-We will advise you on which names are likely to be accepted and which ones may be rejected, and we will submit the shortlist to the Central Mercantile Registry for approval.
+You can provide our lawyers specialized in investments with some name options.
+They will advise you on which names are likely to be accepted and which ones may be rejected, and they will submit the shortlist to the Central Mercantile Registry for approval.

 Tax identification number

 Each shareholder and director (whether they are legal entities or individuals) will need to obtain a Spanish tax identification number.
-We will help you obtain it.
+Our lawyers specialized in investments will help you obtain it.

 Prior to initiating its activities, the new company will need to be registered with the Spanish Tax Agency and obtain the VAT number.
 We will take care of it.

 Our laywers will prepare and submit the foreign investment form reporting the incorporation of the company by a non-resident.